When a child is injured or taken ill, your approach to first aid will be different to the way treatment is administered to adults.

 Book your place

-If you would like to gain a qualification in Paediatric First Aid, you can download our brochure for more details or give our helpful team a call on the telephone number above.
+If you would like to be a part of our next paediatric first aid course, download our brochure for more details or give us a call on the telephone number above.